Strangers and Brothers (TV series)

 Strangers and Brothers is a 1984 British television series produced by the BBC.
 Adapted from the novel series of the same name by C. P. Snow, it ran for a single series of thirteen episodes.

 Plot summary

-The series focuses on the character Lewis Eliot and follows his life and career from humble beginnings to being a successful London lawyer, Cambridge don, wartime official in Whitehall, and civil servant, and finally to retirement.
-Eliot's private life is also explored, relating his unstable marriage to Sheila, his difficult affair with his second wife Margaret, and his relationships with his brother Martin and with the mercurial Roy Calvert.
+The series focuses on the character Lewis Eliot, following his life and career from humble beginnings to being a successful London lawyer, Cambridge don, wartime civil servant, and finally to retirement.
+Eliot's private life is also explored, relating his unstable marriage to Sheila, his difficult affair with, and then marriage to, his second wife Margaret, and his relationships with his brother Martin and with the mercurial Roy Calvert.

-The behind the scenes machinations in the election of a new Master at Eliot's college are explored.
+The behind the scenes machinations in the election of a new Master at Eliot's college are explored in one episode.

-The series also deals with the British scientific community's involvement in the development of nuclear weapons during the Second World War.
+The series also deals with the British scientific community's involvement in the development of nuclear weapons during World War II.
 The attempts by the ambitious politician Roger Quaife to halt Britain's nuclear programme results in scandal, and the loss of political influence by both Quaife and Eliot.